ke0ff/PgmXtal/README.md

 # PgmXtal
 ATtiny-85 Project to control an si598 oscillator (MFR P/N: 598ACA000121DG was used for software verification).

-The code is for the Atmel Studio 7 (now Microchip Studio 7).
+The code is for the Atmel Studio 7 (now Microchip Studio 7) SW design environment.
 The I2C/UART portion (i.e., everything NOT in main.c) was plaigurized from the internet - unfortunately, I didn't keep notes on where I found the code, and the author didn't identify themselves in the comments.
 SO... my bad.